PortlandAssembly/Open-Decisions/README.md

+**Open Decisions**
+An Open Source Decision Making Model for Society

 **Background**

 We are an open spokescouncil, designed to welcome the organizing people of Portland — with new people and groups always arriving, with profoundly different perspectives, experiences, needs, values, ideas.
 This diversity is valuable, a source of wealth.